The Decline of the West: Spengler’s Civilization Model

 - Faustian or Western (European/American)

-Spengler’s ideas are often referenced at The New Modern Man.
+Spengler’s ideas on the rise and fall of civilizations are often referenced at The New Modern Man.

 Help us grow by making a purchase from our Recommended Reading and Viewing page or our Politically Incorrect Apparel and Merchandise page or buy anything from Amazon using this link.
 You can also Sponsor The New Modern Man for as little as $1 a month.